Divi Tips No.124

 20217

-Oh yes, we can clearly see in this chart that in 2021, Divi released a new major version about every two months compared to over 4 per month in 2018.
-That's quite a gap!
+Oh yes, it is clear from this picture that in 2021, Divi launched a new major release every two months, compared to more than 4 per month in 2018.
+That's a big gap!

-I don't have any official answers, but here are the probable reasons I can think of:
+I have no official answers, but here are the probable reasons I think:

-• In 2018, Divi was far from the Divi of today.
-Many features were still missing.
-The developers had a lot of work to do to meet all the deadlines.
-This resulted in almost 28 major updates!
+• In 2018, Divi was far from like today's Divi.
+There were still many features missing.
+The developers then had a lot of work to do to keep up with all the evolution deadlines.
+This will have resulted in nearly 28 major MAJs!

-• At the end of 2018, the new WordPress editor called Gutenberg A lot of work then for all the major players in WordPress, including Divi.
-In September 2018, Divi became Gutenberg compatible.
+• End 2018 appeared the new WordPress editor named Gutenberg : a lot of work then for all major WordPress actors, including Divi.
+In September 2018, Divi made itself compatible with Gutenberg.

-• In 2019, there will be another major project, as it is the turn of the WooCommerce Builder and the Theme Builder to make their appearance.
+• In 2019, big construction site again, because it's the turn of the WooCommerce Builder and Theme Builder to make their appearance.
 Divi is starting to look like the Divi we know today...
 But it was a lot of work for the dev team: about 12 major updates that year.

-• In 2020, the pace will slow down slightly.
-Has the Covid crisis come and gone?
-Not sure, most of the work had been done the year before, so it's all quiet!
+• 2020, slight slowing of the pace.
+Did the Covid crisis go through that?
+Not sure, the bulk of the building had been completed the year before, so Tranquillou-bilou !

 • In 2021, only 7 major updates...
 Why?
 I think this year was based on performance and UX.
-Quite a lot of work on that side, I guess.
-Again, most of the work was done in previous years, so it's normal for Divi to slow down when the backlog is cleared.
+A lot of work on this side, I guess.
+Again, with the bulk of the construction being carried out in previous years, it is normal for Divi to slow down its development when the delay is filled.

-But most importantly, 2021 is the year of big changes for WordPress!
-A first major update of WordPress in July 2021 (v5.8) started introducing the full site edition (named FSE).
-And another "big" WordPress update (v5.9) was planned for December 2021.
-It will finally be postponed to January 2022.
-Clearly I think ElegantThemes is walking on eggshells.
-They may have anticipated some of the updates but with WordPress running late, Divi too...
-And worse in fact, as the ESF is a feature that clearly encroaches on Divi and its Theme Builder.
-ElegantThemes must then find a solution to reinvent itself or at best, remain competitive.
+But above all, 2021 is the year of great changes for WordPress!
+A first major update of WordPress in July 2021 (v5.8) started to introduce the full edition of the site (named FSE).
+And another "big" update of WordPress (v5.9) was planned for December 2021.
+It will finally be postponed until January 2022.
+I clearly believe that ElegantThemes is walking on eggs.
+They might have anticipated some updates but WordPress getting late, Divi too...
+And worse, because the ESF is a feature that clearly encroaches on the platforms of Divi and his Theme Builder.
+ElegantThemes must then find a solution to reinvent itself or at best remain competitive.

-2 - Divi's evolution in 7 key dates
+2 - The evolution of Divi in 7 key dates

-Let's stick to the facts before anticipating and speculating on what 2022 will be like.
-Here is the evolution of Divi this year...
-You may have missed it.
+Let's stay on the facts before we anticipate and speculate on what 2022 will be done.
+Here's the evolution of Divi this year...
+Maybe you missed it.

-Major update to improve UX on the design side of a site with the Visual Builder.
-Divi is radically improving the performance of its Visual Builder.
-We're talking about the administration side, not the visitor side...
-No new features this time, so you probably missed it...
+Major update to improve the UX design side of a site with Visual Builder.
+Divi dramatically improves the performance of its Visual Builder.
+We're talking about administration and not visitors...
+No new features this time, so you probably missed...

 Read the official post here.

-Introduction of a new feature, and not the least: global colour management.
-A very, very interesting feature that improves your productivity as a web designer and the consistency of colours in the design of your sites.
+Introduction of a new functionality, not least: global colour management.
+Very, very interesting functionality that improves your site creator productivity and color consistency in the design of your sites.

-In two words: you create colours that are dynamic (synchronised).
-If one day, you don't like the pink you are using, you can change it for this beautiful purple!
-The change will take place on the whole site, if you use them.
-It's a bit like the kind of functionality found in graphic design software (Affinity Designer, Sketch, Illustrator...).
+In short: you create colors that are dynamic (synchronized).
+If one day, the rose you use no longer likes, you can change it with this beautiful purple!
+The modification will occur throughout the site, in case you use them.
+This is a bit the kind of feature that is found in graphic design software (Affinity Designer, Sketch, Illustrator...).

 August 2021: Divi & Core Web Vitals performance

-Divi introduces conditional code loading, only if modules are used on your page .
-This reduces loading time and allows your sites to pass the Page Speeds Insights Core Web Vitals tests.
-All the other good practices must be implemented on your site (image weight, quality host, etc.).
+Divi introduces the conditional loading of the code, Only if the modules are used on your page.
+As a result, the loading time is drastically reduced and allows your sites to pass the tests favorably Core Web Vitals Page Speeds Insights.
+All other good practices must be put in place on your site (image weight, quality hosting, etc.).

 This update probably went unnoticed for two reasons:

-1. The MAJ was released this summer, when the cicadas were singing under the pine trees.
+1. The MAJ came out this summer, when the cicadas sang under the pine trees.

 2. It did not offer any new visible features.